OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 #### Sample Index

 If datasets are created for coordinates, a data set on the same level and with the name `sampleindex` must be available.
 The index number of an entry in `coord.CN`, is entered as the start of the next group.
-If the data set `sampleindex` has a value of $21$ at index zero, the first $20$ entries from the data set `coord.CN` belong together, the next data group start at with index number $21$.
+If the data set `sampleindex` has a value of $21$ at index zero, the first $20$ entries from the data set `coord.CN` belong together, the next data group starts at with index number $21$.
 The number of entries in `sampleindex` corresponds to the one in the data set `timestamp`.

 The group sizes can vary among themselves, this can be seen from the index positions in `sampleIndex`.